ManjuDGRT/AI_2023_Final/README.md

 ---

-## Training MobileNetV3 Using PyTorch
+## Training MobileNetV3 Using PyTorch with Adam Optimizer

 ### Repository Used (PyTorch)
 The project utilizes the following repository: